Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 > 5. Draw a line with the straightedge in the new copy of the angle, that passes through its vertex and the intersection of the two arcs that should have formed from the previous steps, the resulting angle is a copy of the first one.

 (Marcas de los ángulos)
 **Angle markings**: angles can be marked to differentiate between them.
 Angles are marked with arc marks (marcas del ángulo).
-Arc marks are commonly of two types: several repeated arcs, or these arcs with small perpendicular lines crossing them.
+Arc marks are commonly of two types: several repeated arcs, or arcs with small perpendicular lines crossing them.
 [Angle markings image code](Programs/Ch01/S03_03_Angle_markings_image.py)
 ![Angle markings image](Images/Ch01/S03_03_Angle_markings.png)
 *Angle markings*